 It is not by might, nor by power, but by the Spirit of YHVH that His will and purposes are accomplished.
 Jacob needed to learn this.
 So it must be with each of us, and with the nation as a whole.
 In his personal encounter and wrestling with the “Man”, he came out hampered but blessed!
 This is the conversion of Jacob to becoming Israel.
 It is the grace of God that allows us to overcome, and He alone is glorified!
 He qualifies us to rule with Him, but the Lord reigns!
 This is something we all must go through and learn in our conversion from our old man to becoming conformed to the image of the Son of God.
 Then, Jacob – as Israel – could face his estranged brother and be reconciled to God to go on to what God had called him for.

-Yehovah, the triune God – Father, Son, and Holy Spirit – and also God the Father (as the Source and Originator of all things), has forever associated His name with being the God of Abraham, of Isaac, and of Jacob.
-(Mt 22:31-32) He is the God of Israel: the person and the people.
+Yehovah, the triune God – the Father, the Son, and the Holy Spirit – has forever associated His name with being the God of Abraham, of Isaac, and of Jacob.
+(Mt 22:31-32) He is the God of Israel: the person and the people and the land.
 He is the God and Father of the Lord Jesus Christ.

 Mt 2:19-21 But Herod having expired, behold, an angel of the Lord appeared in a dream to Joseph in Egypt, (20) saying, Arise, and take the child and His mother.
 And go into the land of Israel.
 For the ones who sought the child’s life are dead.
 (21) And he arose and took the child and His mother and came into the land of Israel.